supabase/supabase/development.md

 To run this locally, run the following commands.
 This will start the website at http://localhost:8080/ and requests will be automatically proxied (via vercel rewrites) to the docs website (running at http://localhost:3005/) and the beta website (running at http://localhost:3000)

+On Windows, you will need to install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and then to add `C:\Program Files (x86)\GnuWin32\bin` to the system PATH **OR** just run the dev command in `Makefile` directly in the terminal: `vercel dev --listen 8080 --local-config vercel-local.json`.

+For every OS, the Vercel CLI must me installed: `npm i -g vercel@latest` or `yarn global add vercel@latest`.

 ```
 # tab 1
 make dev